Bart Młodkowski

 When accessed through structured vetting rather than freelance marketplaces, quality is consistent and scalable.

-For the Dutch market context specifically, see: Why Dutch Startups Are Turning to Nigerian IT Talent.
+For the Dutch market context specifically, review why Dutch startups are turning to Nigerian IT talent.
+The Financial Layer: Cost Efficiency Without Chaos

 Pilot Program flat rates: